 In Switzerland, it has led to soul-searching.
 The country’s storied banking sector sees itself at risk of being uprooted by new forms of digital currencies that circumvent traditional money flows.
 They also see great promise: could digital currencies lead to a revival of personal banking, allowing a greater number of people access to more efficient financial services?

-With this in mind, Switzerland wants to update its banking, company and financial market infrastructure laws.
 The financial regulator frequently spars with the crypto upstart community on how to protect small investors in the promised new world of digital finance.
-It has also awarded licenses to financial players specializing in crypto assets.
+It has also awarded licenses to financial players specialising in crypto assets.

 I have been closely following the emergence of this scene over the last years.
 Subscribe to my newsletter to keep in touch on latest developments.